avatar-1/QuantifyCBF/README.md

 ## Installation

-To install Python 3 and required packages (numPy and pandas), the easiest way is to install [Anaconda](https://docs.continuum.io/anacondaorg/).
+The easiest way to install Python 3 and required packages (numPy and pandas) is to install [Anaconda](https://docs.continuum.io/anacondaorg/).
 See https://docs.continuum.io/anaconda/install/ for instructions.

 ## How to use